microsoft/FluidFramework/BREAKING.md

 ### Routerlicious Driver DeltaStorageService constructor changed

 `DeltaStorageService` from `@fluidframework/routerlicious-driver` now takes a `RestWrapper` as the second constructor parameter, rather than a TokenProvider.

+### addGlobalAgentSchedulerAndLeaderElection removed
+In 0.38, the `IContainerRuntimeOptions` option `addGlobalAgentSchedulerAndLeaderElection` was added (on by default), which could be explicitly disabled to remove the built-in `AgentScheduler` and leader election functionality.
+This flag was turned off by default in 0.40.
+In 0.43 the flag (and the functionality it enabled) has been removed.

+See [AgentScheduler-related deprecations](#AgentScheduler-related-deprecations) for more information on this deprecation and back-compat support, as well as recommendations on how to migrate away from the built-in.

 ## 0.42 Breaking changes